cytomining/DeepProfiler-handbook/_sources/docs/08-process.md

 ---
 name: Sphering
 ---
 UMAP of well-level profiles before and after sphering (BBBC037 dataset).
+Red point are control wells, gray points are treated wells and blue points are treatments.
 ```

 ## 8.1.3 Evaluation of profiles